-- transfer the funds to a Registered Retirement Savings Plan (RRSP)
+- transfer the funds to a Registered Retirement Savings Plan (RRSP); or

 Whether you will be entitled to receive or transfer any investment gains or earnings from the RESP or just your contributions will depend on your plan.
-There may also be tax implications to you if you close your plan, for example.
+There may also be tax implications to you if you close your plan.

-And, whether or not your child decides to pursue post-secondary education, talk to your registered dealer or RESP provider about how to access RESP funds, and what the withdrawal rules are for your plan.
+Whether or not your child decides to pursue post-secondary education, talk to your registered advisor or RESP provider about how to access RESP funds, and to confirm withdrawal rules.

 Ask Questions, No Matter Your Route